-The first step is to cultivate connections starting with your undergrad years, from your professors to your classmates, to recruiters at work fairs.
+Remember that whatever you do, you have to pour your heart and soul into it.
+For instance, if you want to go about building a network, then you should start doing that during your undergrad years, from your professors to your classmates, to recruiters at work fairs.
 Those classmates are treading the same career path, and networking is key to opening future doors.
 Those professors are established members of the engineering society and can have a wealth of knowledge that will lead to company contacts or help you advance in your skills.
 Those recruiters are always nice to have in your back pocket.
 Keep up those relationships, even when you’ve established yourself, and factor in the new contacts you make.
 You should always have updated references on your resume to showcase current work developments.
 You will always need references for job applications, and those references could one day be opportunities of finding a job through them.
 Who you know will always be a contributing factor in finding a job.

 This progressive drive can also propel you into other niches that further your professional career as you extend your personal one.
 Social media may be the bane of our lives at times, but it is still a useful tool.
-Creating a blog to discuss engineering properties, establishing yourself on credible sites to answer engineering questions, especially ones pertaining to your special skillset, and creating a base where you can direct your current or future management to in order to show examples of your expertise.
-This, of course, opens ways to networking, but also shows to the hiring director that one: you know your stuff and can articulate it to be understandable; two: are able to interact well with others; and three: that you are taking the time to mature and develop.
+Getting your professional photo taken with the help of Vancouver Headshot Photographer and creating a blog to discuss engineering properties could be one way to do it!
+Establishing yourself on credible sites to answer engineering questions, especially ones pertaining to your special skillset, and create a base where you can direct your current or future management to in order to show examples of your expertise.
+This, of course, opens ways to network, but also shows to the hiring director that one: you know your stuff and can articulate it to be understandable; two: are able to interact well with others; and three: that you are taking the time to mature and develop.
 All these characteristics reflecting the attributes that companies are looking for in the best employees.

 All of these tips can be boiled down to one takeaway: don’t be stagnant.
 Learn, develop, and continue to create in your personal life, as well as your professional one, to culminate to where you want to be for a successful future.